dontlookatmee/ConnectValve/README.md

 -   You can see all registered users
 -   You can see user profile
 -   You can see all user services
+-   You can update your profile
+-   You can send message to user

+### Inbox

+-  You can see all received messages
+-  You can see user status
+-  You can read message
--   User message option stil not implemented
+-  You can delete message

 ### Navbar

--   You can login/register/logout , manage services/offers/collaborations, see messages, see registered users, read FAQ
+-   You can login/register/logout ,manage services/offers/collaborations, see collaboration received, see registered users, see inbox messages, read FAQ

 #### You've read most of the features, go to  [ConnectValve](https://connectvalve.web.app/) and then check in real time the features that I'm explaining.
 You can find more detailed information on the FAQ page.